Character & Leadership

 - Future plans and next steps

-Students build character and leadership skills while serving others in various ways throughout their program.
-Volunteerism gives students the opportunity to give back to the community expecting nothing in return.
+Clients build character and leadership skills while serving others in various ways throughout their program.
+Volunteerism gives clients the opportunity to give back to the community expecting nothing in return.

-At Operation Christmas Child (Samaritan’s Purse) students volunteer to load sea containers onto trucks that transport the goods to third world countries.
-Also several times a year Teen Challenge students have volunteered as ushers for concerts, and at other events that involves set up of the facilities and clean up afterwards.
-Teen Challenge students have also volunteered to help the cast and crew set up and construct stage sets and lay out the trails for the outdoor Canadian Badlands 'Passion Play' in Drumheller, Alberta held annually in July.
+At Operation Christmas Child (Samaritan’s Purse) clients volunteer to load sea containers onto trucks that transport the goods to third world countries.
+Also several times a year Teen Challenge those in the program have volunteered as ushers for concerts, and at other events that involves set up of the facilities and clean up afterwards.
+Teen Challenge clients have also volunteered to help the cast and crew set up and construct stage sets and lay out the trails for the outdoor Canadian Badlands 'Passion Play' in Drumheller, Alberta held annually in July.

-Sometimes, students are called upon to serve their neighbours in emergency situations such as sandbagging the banks of a local river during spring flooding at the Kerith Creek Retreat near Priddis.
-Students are frequently called on to help out local farmers with hay baling, fence painting, digging holes, or clearing snow.
+Sometimes, clients are called upon to serve their neighbours in emergency situations such as sandbagging the banks of a local river during spring flooding at the Kerith Creek Retreat near Priddis.
+Clients are frequently called on to help out local farmers with hay baling, fence painting, digging holes, or clearing snow.

-Students also develop character when they volunteer to speak out about the transformation that is happening in their lives.
-People are often moved to hear their life stories and the students learn how valuable they are as they realize that that God is using them to strengthen others.
+Clients also develop character when they volunteer to speak out about the transformation that is happening in their lives.
+People are often moved to hear their life stories and those in the program learn how valuable they are as they realize that that God is using them to strengthen others.